dotnet/csharplang/proposals/csharp-9.0/records.md

 The synthesized method:
 1. creates a `StringBuilder` instance,
 2. appends the record name to the builder, followed by " { ",
-3. invokes the record's "PrintMembers" method giving it the builder, 'includeSeparator` as false,
+3. invokes the record's "print" method giving it the builder, 'includeSeparator` as false,
 4. appends " }",
 3. returns the builder's contents with `builder.ToString()`.